H-Rusch/TimeTrials-Webservice/README.md

 # Time Trials Webservice

-This application is a Spring Boot based webservice that provides a REST API to save and query times driven in Mario Kart 8 Deluxe Time Trials.
+Spring Boot based webservice to store and query times driven in Mario Kart 8 Deluxe Time Trials.

-Additionally, this service uses Kafka to consume new times and to publish new records when the record for a track is broken.
+This service provides a REST API to store or query times.
+Additionally, it uses Kafka to consume new times and to publish new records when the record for a track is broken.
 MongoDB is used to store the data.

 ## Build